alexqguo/drinking-board-game-v2/README.md

   * volvagia
   * water temple swap places rule
   * six barriers, refight previous bosses
-  * ganondorf roll until. need small tweak
   * ganon- should actually be a normal choice rule. but do you redo the two mandatory spaces?
-  * items
   * zone for leading player
+  * items show up in status indicator
+    * if player has items, show an "Items" dropdown
+  * handle any schema updates (like choice rule)
+  * done but need to test
+    * ganondorf roll until. need small tweak
+    * acquire items

 Bugs:
 * Overflow on player effects badges